DEFALT314/geometric-algorithms-convex-hull/README.md

 # Geometric Algorithms: Convex Hull Project

 This project provides a comprehensive implementation, visualization, and performance analysis of classical algorithms for computing the convex hull of a set of points in a 2D plane.
-It offers a practical exploration of fundamental concepts in computational geometry.
+This project provides a practical exploration of fundamental concepts in computational geometry.
 ### Implemented Algorithms

 This repository includes Python implementations of the following convex hull algorithms: